-The U.S. Bureau of Labor Statistics (BLS) has predicted employment for all lawyers will grow by 6% from 2014-2024; however, the availability of real estate lawyer positions is also dependent on the real estate market.
-In 2015, the mean annual salary for lawyers in general was $136,260, according to the BLS.
+The U.S. Bureau of Labor Statistics (BLS) has predicted employment for all lawyers will grow as fast as the average from 2018-2028; however, the availability of real estate lawyer positions is also dependent on the real estate market.
+In 2018, the mean annual salary for lawyers in general was $144,230, according to the BLS.

 Career Information for Real Estate Lawyers